 Q: If an Artegraft bottle is open and not used immediately, can it be used later?

 A: No. Sterility will have been compromised.
 Once the package seal is broken, the graft should be used immediately.
 Any left-over material should be discarded.

 Q: What is the reimbursement coding for Artegraft?

 A: CPT is 36830, APC is 0088, HCPCS code is C1768.
 A patient implant card is included with each product and should be filled out and returned to Artegraft.

 Q: How should the preservative solution in the bottle be disposed?

 A: Adhere to your hospital’s biohazardous waste protocol.

 Q: How soon can Artegraft be accessed?

-A: The approved time is 10 days after implant, but many dialysis units wait two to four weeks so the graft has a chance to incorporate in the subcutaneous tissue.
+A: The approved time is a minimum of 10 days after implant, but many dialysis units wait two to four weeks so the graft has a chance to incorporate in the subcutaneous tissue.

 Q: How should the graft be cannulated with the fistula needle?